samayo/bulletproof/README.md

 $image->getJson();
 ````
 #### usage #1: setting and getting properties
-To define upload conditions and get image upload status, use:
+To define upload options and get image upload information, see example:
 ````php

 $image = new Bulletproof\Image($_FILES);